cbib/MICADo/README.md

 # Installation

+MICADo installation requires an Unix environment with python 2.7, it is therefore Linux and MacOS compatible.
+You will need a compatibility layer (bash shell) for running Linux applications on Windows.

-MICADo was implemented in Python (python 2.7 ; http://www.python.org/) and tested under Linux and Mac OS environments.
+MICADo was implemented in Python (python 2.7; http://www.python.org/) and tested under CentOS 6.6, Linux (Ubuntu 14.04 and 16.04) and Mac OS environments.

 ## Obtaining MICADo